clatze/reading-list/quotes.md

 "As I heard in Seattle, "The first whale to surface is the first to be harpooned!""

 "I always pushed for ambitious goals, but I tried to avoid totally unrealistic ones, which can in fact be demoralizing instead of inspirational."

+# Justin Chen, Coming to Terms with Six Years in Science: Obsession, Isolation, and Moments of Wonder

+"You have to believe that Sisyphus was happy."